First National Jamboree: July 5

 5,000 Scouts filled the amphitheater in Arlington National Cemetery and paid homage to the Unknown Soldier with American and troop flags in ponchos as it was raining.
 The Scouts represented a delegation of each of the sections of the camp Region VII's band played The Star-Spangled Banner, the National Anthem officially adopted only a few years before.
 A speech on "Our Heros of War and Peace" was given by Dr. Ray O. Wyland, the National Director of Education for Boy Scouts of America.
 It was followed by a rendering of "America" while foreign delegations from the Jamboree placed a wreath on the Tomb of the Unknown.

 The Sea Scout staged a regatta off Hains Point on the Anacostia River.
 Facing a downpour, the scouts' stag sailboard, oar and canoe races and demonstrated their life-saving and seamanship skills.
-This included a comet race of 11 local 16-foot sloops maned by the Scouts, a handicap sailing race, a single-paddle canoe race, a two-paddle race, a four-man canoe race, and a four-oared rowing race.
+This included a comet race of 11 local 16-foot sloops manned by the Scouts, a handicap sailing race, a single-paddle canoe race, a two-paddle race, a four-man canoe race, and a four-oared rowing race.